Fufoz/magma/README.md

 shader to compute a final skin matrix.
 ![](/images/fish.gif)

-Besides skeletal animation of a fish, this example also demonstrates boids simulation using many fishes that moves in a school-like behaivour.
+Besides skeletal animation of a fish this example also demonstrates boids simulation using many fishes that moves in a school-like behaivour.
+The rules for simulating scools of fish were taken from Craig Reynolds boids [paper](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/boids.html)